Did you know there are three categories of security controls?

 What is Operational Security?

 Operational Security is the effectiveness of your controls.
-Sometimes referred to as technical controls, these include access controls, authentication, and security topologies applied to networks, systems, and applications.
-Operational security plays a crucial role in ensuring that the technical measures put in place are effective in protecting against potential threats.
+Also known as technical controls, these include types of security system components like access controls, authentication, internet security, and security topologies applied to networks, systems, and applications.
+Operational security is key to ensuring the technical controls you have in place are effective at protecting against threats.

 Access Controls